QuintessentialForms/ParrotLUX/README.md

 # ParrotLUX (Version: 2024.05.17-1-alpha)
 A Painting App for Open-Source AI

 This app is currently in the clean-up stages of Alpha version.
 Bugs are being fixed and minor missing features are being added.
-The beta version (publicly usable) will release soon.
-Tuturials and documentation will be added soon.
+The beta version (publicly usable binary packages) will release soon.
+Some documentation has been added.
+Complete documentation, including tutorials and videos, will be added soon.

 <p align="center" width="100%">
     <img src="showcase-sketch.gif" width="30%"> <img src="showcase-pose.gif" width="30%"> <img src="showcase-paint.gif" width="30%">